Betaine (TMG): The Cheap Methyl Donor Nobody's Paying to Study

 T1 · Regulatory

-Betaine is both a food component, a supplement, and — in one narrow case — an approved drug.
+Betaine is a food component, a supplement, and — in one narrow case — an approved drug.
+Each regulator below is stating its own conflicted or conservative position, not a global verdict; none of them are the final word on whether the compound "works."

 Supplement + a niche drug

-Sold freely as a supplement; also approved as the prescription drug Cystadane for homocystinuria, a rare genetic disorder.
-The drug approval doesn't cover general "health" claims.
+Sold freely as a supplement, no premarket approval required; separately approved as the prescription drug Cystadane for homocystinuria, a rare genetic disorder.
+That narrow drug approval says nothing about general "health" use — a common mix-up in both directions.

 EFSA (Europe)